andresturriago/andresturriago/README.md

 <hr>

 ##  📖 **About me**
 I am a mathematician specialized in analysis and data science field, with +1 year of experience in the logistic and bank industries.

-I’m passionate about programming, machine learning, software development, data mining and data visualization.
+❤️ My passion for programming, machine learning topics, software development, and data visualization has led me to master tools  to effectively collaborate on team projects and solve complex challenges in data analysis.

 🎯 My goal is to train and develop professionally in the area of data science and software development.